 Live View and Movie focusing modes include what has become the Canon standard for Dual Pixel CMOS AF: Face Detection with Tracking, Smooth Zone AF (no longer FlexiZone Multi), and 1-point AF (no longer FlexiZone Single).
-The AF zone covers 80% of the frame.
-All work very well, and the face detection tracking combined with the ability to influence which face is selected is especially impressive.
+The AF zone covers 80% of the frame and AF is possible with max. apertures of f/11 or wider.
+All focus modes work very well, and the face detection tracking combined with the ability to influence which face is selected is especially impressive.

 The M5's capacitive touchscreen allows for Touch Focus during both Live View still photography and before/during video recording.
 Just tap your finger on the LCD where you want the camera to focus and it happens – smoothly.
 It's just that easy.

 New with the M5 is Touch & Drag AF, permitting the entire LCD or a specific portion of it to be used as a trackpad to position the AF point.
 As with any major new feature, it must be trained into one's workflow and ...
 I'm not finding this one hard to adjust to.
 By touching and dragging on the LCD, the active AF point can be very quickly repositioned, either absolutely based on the touch location within the LCD (or selected portion of the LCD) or moved relative to drag direction.